DanielaValero/second-brain/notesbook/soft/01-career/interview-questions.md

+## As an interviewe

+What do you expect me to accomplish in the first 90 days?

+What does a typical day in this position look like?

+Do you have any reservations about hiring me for this position at this point?
+If so, what are they?

+What could I learn now that would best prepare me to get started right away if I were hired?

+What do you like most and you dislike most about what you do?
 **1. How will I fail?**
 can clue you into whether or not the person who’s interviewing you has truly thought about your success in the role